-Our vision: to help build a vibrant community in which people of all backgrounds use bicycles to stay healthy and connected.
-We believe that everyone deserves the opportunity to choose active and healthy transportation regardless of income, education, or background – and this is the motivation behind everything that we do.
+Our vision: to help build a vibrant community where people of all backgrounds use bicycles to stay healthy and connected.
+We believe that all Portlanders—regardless of income or background—should have the opportunity to experience the joy, freedom, and health benefits of bicycling.
+This is the motivation behind everything that we do.

 How the Wheels Were Set in Motion

-Over 20 years ago, founder Brian Lacy noticed kids riding around Portland on bikes that needed repairs.
+Over 20 years ago, our founder Brian Lacy noticed kids riding around near Alberta Street on bikes that needed repairs.
 As a trained mechanic, Lacy had an idea: show these kids how to fix their own bikes and help create a sustainable environment and community.
 Kids began exploring the neighborhoods of Portland by bike, getting to know their neighbors, and learning the history of their surroundings.
-Soon members of the local community began to donate bikes they didn’t need.
+Soon, members of the local community began to donate bikes they didn’t need.
 In this way, the bicycle became a tool for empowerment.